 Unsubsidized Direct loans are loans for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Interest on unsubsidized loans accrues from the date of disbursement and continues throughout the life of the loan.
 Repayment for this loans begins after graduation or when the student drops below part-time.
 The student has up to 10 years to repay this loans.

-To accept, decline or accept part of the federal direct loans you are offered you will need to complete a Loan Acceptance Form.
-In order to receive funding from the Federal Direct Unsubsidized Loan program, you must go to studentloans.gov to complete Entrance Counseling and a Master Promissory Note.
+To accept, decline or accept part of the federal direct loans you are offered you will need to complete a Federal Direct Student Loan Form.
+In order to receive funding from the Federal Direct Unsubsidized Loan program, you must go to studentloans.gov to complete Entrance Counseling and sign a Master Promissory Note (MPN).
 Both of these must be done before funds will be released from the federal loan center.
-These steps are explained in detail in steps 1 and 2 on the Loan Acceptance Form.
+These steps are explained in detail in steps 1 and 2 on the Federal Direct Student Loan Form.

 A Federal Direct PLUS loan is a non-need based federal loan program.
 A loan made by the U.S. Department of Education to credit-worthy graduate or professional students for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Please refer to the PLUS Loan section of the Federal Student Aid website an Office of the U.S. Department of Education for a more detailed explanation, available at studentaid.ed.gov/sa/types/loans/plus